 The picnic at our church is an annual event of considerable proportion.
 Anywhere from five hundred to a thousand people.
 Games for kids and adults.
 Entertainment for all.
 Door prizes and raffles.
 Pigs on spits.
 Roasted corn.
 Enough cold salads and other foods brought by everyone to share and kept cold in custom-made ice tables.
 If we lined them up end to end, they would stretch about a hundred and twenty feet.
 We buy about fifteen-hundred-pounds of ice.

-I heard the weather report for the picnic weekend on Saturday night.
+The week before the picnic, I heard the weather report on Saturday night.
 The next morning at the conclusion of services, I stood nearby to ask our Pastor to pray for good weather.
 As I did, others were approaching him to say good morning or chat for a moment.

-Finally everyone was gone and he turned to me."Well Michael, how is the picnic coming along?"
+Finally everyone was gone and he turned to shake my hand.
+“Well Michael, how is the picnic coming along?”

 Of course, everything was on schedule and barring anything beyond the usual small hiccups, the picnic was destined for success.
 Unless it rained.